 In addition to hiring an attorney, you can receive assistance from your local employee assistance office (EAO).

 According to the Florida Department of Financial Services, it is against the law for employers to:

 - Discourage or threaten an employee trying to fail a workers’ compensation claim

 - Deduct workers’ compensation premiums from an employee’s pay

 Can I File a Lawsuit Against My Employer?

 The state of Florida bars employees from suing their employers, as their workers’ compensation policy protects them from liability.
 However, there are workplace accidents that occur due to third-party negligence.

 For example, the equipment manufacturer may be liable if you suffered an injury after using defective tools.
-In that case, you could file suit against them, and you must meet the four-year deadline that the state imposes on most personal injury cases, according to Florida Statutes § 95.11.
+In that case, you could file suit against them, and you must meet the two-year deadline that the state imposes on most personal injury cases, according to Florida Statutes § 95.11.

 Complete a Free Case Evaluation form now